 Fletcher died in Poplar in 1855 supposedly at the much-publicised age of 108 (= born 1747), but almost immediately serious doubts were publically raised about his real age and the veracity of his statements.
 It was widely cited that he had added various numbers of years to his age and that he was actually “only” 92 or 98 when he died.
 The Vicar of Clarborough was asked to investigate and stated that no “George Fletcher” appeared in their baptismal rolls until 1764 – seventeen years after Fletcher’s assumed birth date.
 This man did indeed enlist into the 23rd RWF (but in November 1785) and did desert in 1792 before joining the Guards in 1793 after the amnesty.

 However, different official documents record different things.
 His discharge papers from the 7th Veteran Battalion in 1804 offer yet another scenario – that he had served for six years in the 91st Regt., then eight years and six months in the 23rd RWF and then ten years and two months in the Guards.
 Where the information on the 91st came from is unknown; it doesn’t occur anywhere else and wouldn’t put him in the Revolutionary War!
 However, this does give Fletcher service prior to 1804 of just over 24 years – which accords with his Guards’ papers, though it adds the 91st Regiment into the mix.

 Short of a detailed survey of the appropriate regimental muster rolls [not yet completed] which might actually sort out his presence in a regiment at a particular time, it looks as if all the details remain to be proved.
-Was Fletcher – perhaps, as some have suggested, under another name which he changed when he joined the Guards – actually at Bunker Hil in 1775?
+Was Fletcher, as some have suggested, serving under another name which he changed when he joined the Guards – actually in the 23rd at Bunker Hil in 1775?
 He certainly made much of his supposed experiences at the battle.
 Or do we have to assume that the venerable pastor, who spent decades dedicating his life to evangelism, preaching before large audiences and talking about his time in the Revolutionary War, was just, as we might politely say, “economical with the truth”?